SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Experiments

 \section{Experiments}

-We conducted four sets of experiments.
-Experiment \ref{sec:classification} is to evaluate the performance of SpikeCLIP compared to existing SNN baselines in image classification tasks; Experiment \ref{sec:zero-shot} is to assess the robustness of SpikeCLIP and its zero-shot learning capabilities across various image classification benchmark datasets; Experiment \ref{sec:Ablation} is to investigate how the sizes and distributions of pre-training datasets impact SpikeCLIP's performance, as well as to understand the contribution of different loss functions used during the fine-tuning stage; Experiment \ref{sec:Energy} is to compare the theoretical energy consumption of SpikeCLIP with that of its ANN counterparts.
+We conducted four sets of experiments. { First, we evaluate the performance of SpikeCLIP against existing ANN and SNN baselines in image classification tasks.
+Second, we assess the robustness of SpikeCLIP and its zero-shot learning capabilities across various image classification benchmark datasets.
+Third, we investigate the impact of each component on SpikeCLIP’s performance and examine the choice of model architecture and key hyperparameters.
+Finally, we compare the theoretical computing energy consumption of SpikeCLIP with that of its ANN counterparts.
+For detailed implementation, datasets, and hyper-parameters, please refer to \ref{appendix:Datasets}, \ref{appendix:pretraining-data}, \ref{appendix:image-cls}, and \ref{appendix:ECR}. }